-THE LANGUAGE OF BIRDS
+THE LANGUAGE OF BIRDS (SYRINX SCULPTURES)

 The Language of Birds was a practice-based research project carried out at The Royal College of Art in London 2023 whilst completing a Master of Research in Arts and Humanities.
 The projects' intention was to reveal the hidden language of birds, both via practice - translating the sound language of birds into visual sculptures - and via research, investigating the idea that bird song is a magical language that can open new pathways of knowing.
+The title of the project nods to the ancient mythological philosophy and belief that birds use a language that communicates only with those initiated.
+The sculptural works created I refer to as SYRINX SCULPTURES, as the syrinx is the larynx of a bird.

-During the project the aim of the practice was to channel a material form from the sound of birds, these forms then to be presented as talismans - the power and magic of nature inherent within them.
-The sculptural works created I referred to as Syrinx Sculptures, as the syrinx is the larynx of a bird.
+I used a strict methodology of nature-making not man-making, employing technology to translate bird song into sculptures.
+The aim was to channel a material form from the sound of birds, these forms then to be presented as talismans - the power and magic of nature inherent within them.

-During the process of the research I became interested in the philosophy of disidentification, so in hoping to provoke new ways of thinking about our existing taxonomy of sexual identity and as a model of critical disidentification, I decided to work solely with the sound of gynandromorphic birds to create the material forms - a gynandromorph being a creature who presents as both male and female.
+During the process of the research I became interested in the philosophy of disidentification, so in hoping to provoke new ways of thinking about our existing taxonomy of sexual identity and as a model of critical disidentification, I decided to work solely with the sound of gynandromorphic birds to create the material forms (a gynandromorph being a creature who presents as both male and female).

 Passer Domesticus (House Sparrow) 250mm x 160mm Binded plaster powder sculpted by 3D Printer (left)